 - Cervarix®, that was provided, protects against HPV-16 and HPV-18 strains.

-- The World Health Organization has recommended vaccinating girls before they are sexually active (between 9 to 13 years).
+- The World Health Organization has recommended vaccinating girls before they are sexually active (between 9 and 13 years).